MrAndroi/Joflix/README.md

 # Joflix

-Android application to get movies and tv shows with from tmdb api
+Android application to get movies and tv shows from tmdb api

 This project made using: